AkashSDas/mone/src/contents/assets.md

 ---
 title: Assets
-descritption: Understanding what is an asset and what are its types?
+description: Understanding what is an asset and what are its types?
 tags:
   - accounting
   - balance sheet